-However, small businesses have varying levels of digital literacy and many do not have ecommerce sites set up.
+However, small businesses have varying levels of digital literacy and many do not have e-commerce sites set up.
 To address these immediate needs, the Burnaby Board of Trade would explore the potential to pilot with Digital Main Street use of the turn-key SHOPHERE platform to provide businesses in Burnaby access to e-commerce sites quickly and at reasonable costs.

-- The Burnaby Board of Trade could partner with Digital Main Street to bring their turnkey SHOPHERE platform to businesses in Burnaby. - Local businesses would apply to the Burnaby SHOPHERE program, and a SHOPHERE team member would contact them to begin setting up an e-commerce site on Shopify. - As part of the program, businesses would receive: - Their choice of an online store customized with their information, branding, logo, etc. - Hands-on assistance setting up and launching their online store. - Training to support their online store, including digital marketing, shipping and inventory management. - \circ $\;$ Access to free tools to help support the launch of their online stores.
+- The Burnaby Board of Trade could partner with Digital Main Street to bring their turnkey SHOPHERE platform to businesses in Burnaby. - Local businesses would apply to the Burnaby SHOPHERE program, and a SHOPHERE team member would contact them to begin setting up an e-commerce site on Shopify. - As part of the program, businesses would receive: - Their choice of an online store customized with their information, branding, logo, etc. - o Hands-on assistance setting up and launching their online store. - Training to support their online store, including digital marketing, shipping and inventory management. - Access to free tools to help support the launch of their online stores.

-- The target number of Burnaby businesses have successfully been provided with an e-commerce platform. - The percent of sales of those Burnaby businesses represented by e-commerce increases. - Businesses are more resilient by having a new income stream.
+- The target number of Burnaby businesses have successfully been provided with an ecommerce platform. - The percent of sales of those Burnaby businesses represented by e-commerce increases. - Businesses are more resilient by having a new income stream.

-• Small to medium retailers, independent merchants and artists.
+Small to medium retailers, independent merchants and artists.

-- There is a fixed cost to engage "Digital Main Street" and use their e-commerce development program - 47 Burnaby Business Recovery Task Force Final Action Plan

-• Limited staff resources would be required in sourcing the businesses.
+There is a fixed cost to engage "Digital Main Street" and use their e-commerce development program • Limited staff resources would be required in sourcing the businesses.